-Set these goals for the new year and reach new levels of success
+Set these goals for the new year and reach new levels of success.

-As fundraisers conclude their fiscal year with annual reports, balance sheets, and those last few asks during an annual campaign, most of them immediately start thinking about how to continue cultivating donors in the New Year.
+As fundraisers conclude their fiscal year with annual reports, balance sheets, and those last few asks during an annual campaign, most immediately start thinking about how to continue cultivating donors in the New Year.

 A fundraiser’s job is never done until a critical social need is met.
 The personal nature of raising money for a cause often adds a level of emotional pressure to jobs that would otherwise be “strictly business.”